 Meet Other Pets

-This step is crucial to socializing your dog but should be done slowly.
+This step is crucial to socializing a dog but should be done slowly.
 Over time, introduce your dog to any other pets in your household, your neighbors’ dogs, family members and friends, and training class or playgroup pups.
 Puppy classes are a good way to get your puppy used to new people and other dogs, as well as learn good manners.
 Check to see if there are puppy classes offered in your area.

 Practice makes perfect!
 The more steps you take to socialize your dog, the better both of your experiences will be.